 Specific paths such as Heathenism, blended traditions, polytheist reconstructionism, etc.

-Over the past few weeks I've been examining my practice with the Elements.
-It is one of the core pieces of magic I teach in the Reclaiming Tradition.
+I've spent the last month examining my practices and interactions with the Elements.
+It's one of the core pieces of magic I teach in the Reclaiming Tradition.
 I revisit this work every so often as a teacher and as a student.
-In my last two post I talked about my explorations with Air and my connections with Fire.
-Now it's time to dive into some deep Water.
+In my last three articles I've chronicled my explorations with Air, my connections with Fire and my dive into Water.
+I'm turning now to the Earth....